-Mail.ru Group Ltd. (MAIL), billionaire Alisher Usmanov’s Web company, is seeking a controlling stake in VKontakte to cement its leadership in the Russian social- networking market and thwart expansion by Facebook Inc. (FB), said two people familiar with the matter.
+Mail.ru Group Ltd. (MAIL), billionaire Alisher Usmanov’s Web company, is seeking a controlling stake in VKontakte to cement its leadership in the Russian social- networking market and thwart expansion by Facebook Inc. (FB:US), said two people familiar with the matter.

 Usmanov’s representatives have approached VKontakte shareholders including the Mirilashvili family which owns 40 percent, a stake the same size as Moscow-based Mail.ru holds in the social network, said the people, who declined to be identified as the discussions are private.

 VKontakte was valued at $1.5 billion based on Mail.ru’s purchase of 7.44 percent of the company for $112 million last year.
-The St. Petersburg-based social networking site shelved a planned initial public offering in May after Facebook shares plunged (FB) following its IPO.
+The St. Petersburg-based social networking site shelved a planned initial public offering in May after Facebook shares plunged (FB:US) following its IPO.
 Facebook Chief Executive Officer Mark Zuckerberg is visiting Russia this week to get local programmers develop more applications for Facebook instead of VKontakte.

 “Mail.ru clearly needs more of an operating business,” said Konstantin Belov, an analyst at UralSib Capital in Moscow.
 “Now it’s pretty much perceived as a fund with a portfolio of stakes in different Internet projects, while investors could better off buying shares in these projects directly.”

 Mail.ru, which makes its money on advertising and virtual gifts and services for online gamers and users of social networks, owned 1.34 percent in Facebook, 4.11 percent in Groupon Inc. (GRPN:US) and 1.15 percent in Zynga Inc. (ZNGA:US) as of July 30, according to its first-half report.
 These stakes are now worth about $800 million, while Mail.ru’s market value is $7 billion.